- Start dateSeptember 2018

-Within the collaborative unit you have a choice of pathways where you can collaborate with external partners and other courses within UAL.
+Within the Collaborative Unit, you have a choice of pathways where you can collaborate with external partners as well as with other courses within UAL.
 These pathways could be realised through work placements, cross-disciplinary collaboration, initiatives towards the Major Project or a combination of activities.

 The theoretical programme underscores all of the practical elements of the course and offers a shared process for students to explore both their own and each other’s work.